 2.3 Separation distances

-The separation distances at the individual median effective interfering field-strength threshold for fixed cognitive devices operating at 4 Watts e.i.r.p. and 30 and 250 metre antenna heights (HAAT) are tabulated in Tables 2.7 and 2.8, respectively.
-Each table includes the separation distances for co-channel, first adjacent-channel, and multiple adjacent-channel (up to N±15) interferers into a broadcast receiving System A. Table 2.9 tabulates the separation distances for a personal/portable device interfering with a broadcast receiving System A. The tables illustrate the possibility of interference from cognitive devices operating on adjacent channels while in proximity to a broadcast receiving system.
-Specific application scenarios may need to consider the impact of aggregate interference caused by cognitive devices operating on multiple adjacent channels.
+The separation distances at the individual median effective interfering field-strength threshold for fixed cognitive devices operating at 4 Watts e.i.r.p. and 10, 30, 106 and 250 metre antenna heights (HAAT) are tabulated in Tables 2.7, 2.8, 2.9 and 2.10, respectively.
+Each table includes the separation distances for co-channel and first adjacent-channel (upper and lower) interferers into a broadcast receiving System A. Table 2.11 tabulates the separation distances for a personal/portable device interfering with a broadcast receiving System A. The tables illustrate the possibility of interference from cognitive devices operating outside the broadcast service area since the minimum separation distance to a DTV receiving installation is larger than what would be acceptable in practice (e.g., 16 m).
+For this reason, the interfering signal from the WSD would be received from the back of the DTV receiving antenna, i.e., a direction outside the main beam of the DTV antenna.
+As a result, the front-to-back ratio of the DTV receiving antenna needs to be taken into consideration.
+Specific application scenarios may need to consider the impact of aggregate interference caused by cognitive devices.
 Table 2.7

-Separation distances at the interference threshold for fixed cognitive devices (operating at 4 Watts with a 30 metre HAAT antenna) interfering with the ATSC system at various frequencies in the TV band
+Separation distances at the interference threshold for fixed cognitive devices (operating at 4 Watts with a 10 metre HAAT antenna) interfering with the ATSC system at various frequencies in the TV band